fakoredeDamilola/ql-student-expenses-ionic/README.md

 This app is built from Ionic Starter App for tabs and Basic Look and Feel (BLAF)

+***The Ionic CLI is needed to run the application.

 ## For QL Student Expenses Runners
 1. cd into client and npm Install
 2. cd into server and npm Install